ECP-WarpX/impactx/docs/source/usage/python.rst

    :param ds: Segment length in m.
    :param phi: Bend angle in degrees.
-   :param B: Magnetic field in Tesla.
+   :param B: Magnetic field in Tesla; when B = 0 (default), the reference bending radius is defined by r0 = length / (angle in rad),   corresponding to a magnetic field of B = rigidity / r0; otherwise the reference bending radius is defined by r0 = rigidity / B.
    :param nslice: number of slices used for the application of space charge

 .. py:class:: impactx.elements.ShortRF(V, k)